Signs of Lyme disease that appear on your skin

 Stage 2: Small, oval rashes or a reddish lump

 When a tick that causes Lyme disease bites you, it infects you with bacteria.
 Without treatment, the bacteria can spread to other areas of your body.
-If it spreads, you have stage 2 Lyme disease.
+Stage 2 begins when the bacteria spread to other parts of your body.

 During this stage, you may see small, oval rashes on your skin.
 Some people develop a bluish-red lump.